SocksTheWolf/DeckConnectSite/_pages/setup.md

 **NOTE**: If this is the first time seeing an instance, a `(New!)` indicator will appear.
 {: .notice--info}

-{% img src='/assets/images/setup/deck/InstanceSettings.png' alt='Highlighted box around Instance Settings' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/deck/InstanceSettings.png' alt='Highlighted box around Instance Settings' wrapper_class="center" size="halfsize" %}

 {:start="4"}
 4. On the page that appears, check the box next to the name of the Unreal application you opened previously.